Spinal Trauma Surgery

 - To remove disk fragments, bone fragments, or foreign objects

 - To release pressure from the injured area

-There are number of surgical options for spinal cord injury depending on the location, severity and type of the injury.
+There is a number of surgical options for spinal cord injury depending on the location, severity, and type of the injury.
 But before narrowing down on the surgery, various diagnostic tests are performed to thoroughly understand the abnormality and have a clear image of injury.
-The diagnostic tests include X-ray, CT scan, and MRI etc. of the spine.
-If the injury is not severe, the surgeon may suggest non-surgical treatment but in severe cases surgeon opts for any of the following surgeries to treat spinal cord injury:
+The diagnostic tests include X-ray, CT scan, and MRI, etc. of the spine.
+If the injury is not severe, the surgeon may suggest non-surgical treatment but in severe cases, the surgeon opts for any of the following surgeries to treat spinal cord injury:

-- In cervical region complete disc is removed and is almost always followed by fusion.
+- In the cervical region, the complete disc is removed and is almost always followed by fusion.

-- In thoracic and lumbar region a part of disc which is causing compression is removed, sometimes a near total removal of disc with fusion is required, depending upon stability of spine.
+- In the thoracic and lumbar region, a part of the disc which is causing compression is removed, sometimes a near-total removal of a disc with fusion is required, depending upon the stability of spine.